- Oops!Something went wrong.Please try again later.

 CF Bankshares's Improving Profits

 Over the last three years, CF Bankshares has grown earnings per share (EPS) like young bamboo after rain; fast, and from a low base.
 So I don't think the percent growth rate is particularly meaningful.
 Thus, it makes sense to focus on more recent growth rates, instead.
-Like a firecracker arcing through the night sky, CF Bankshares's EPS shot from US$2.05 to US$4.53, over the last year.
-Year on year growth of 121% is certainly a sight to behold.
-The best case scenario?
-That the business has hit a true inflection point.
+Like a wedge-tailed eagle on the wind, CF Bankshares's EPS soared from US$3.00 to US$4.08, in just one year.
+That's a impressive gain of 36%.

-CF Bankshares isn't a huge company, given its market capitalization of US$132m.
+CF Bankshares isn't a huge company, given its market capitalization of US$131m.
 That makes it extra important to check on its balance sheet strength.

 Are CF Bankshares Insiders Aligned With All Shareholders?

 Like standing at the lookout, surveying the horizon at sunrise, insider buying, for some investors, sparks joy.
 This view is based on the possibility that stock purchases signal bullishness on behalf of the buyer.
-Of course, we can never be sure what insiders are thinking, we can only judge their actions.
+However, small purchases are not always indicative of conviction, and insiders don't always get it right.

 The good news is that CF Bankshares is not the only growth stock with insider buying.
 Here's a list of them... with insider buying in the last three months!